 Washington, D.C. is often thought of as a young person’s city, and in fact, most of the population growth in recent years has been among those under 30.
 But, that doesn’t mean it’s not a good place to retire, especially considering its entertainment, dining, and cultural options.
 This shouldn’t come as a big surprise for people living in the Mid-Atlantic since the city has so much to offer.

-Active adults can take advantage of the free Smithsonian museums and zoo, easy-to-use public transportation, biking on both city streets and rail trails, and access to green space.
-D.C. is experiencing a housing boom, but the suburbs offer easy access to many of the amenities in the city without living in the city.
+Active adults can take advantage of the free Smithsonian museums and zoo, easy-to-use public transportation, biking on both city streets and rails-to-trails, and access to greenspace.
+D.C. is experiencing a housing boom, but the suburbs offer easy access to many of the amenities without living in the city.
 In Virginia, the Metro system, highways, and the VRE commuter rail all provide a way for residents in the suburbs to get into the D.C. area easily.

 Spring Hill provides homes for active adults looking for a larger age-restricted community close to D.C.
 Del Webb built just under 300 single-family, attached, and condominium-style homes between 2006 and 2014, which are now offered for resale.
 While not quite as close to the city as Saintsbury Plaza or Walhaven at Kingstown, Spring Hall is just off I-95 in Lorton.

-Within the community, residents can enjoy getting to know neighbors in the community spaces at the clubhouse, or exercising in the indoor pool, on the tennis courts, or in the green space around the homes.
+Within the community, residents can enjoy getting to know neighbors in the clubhouse community spaces or exercising in the indoor pool, on the tennis courts, or in the greenspace around the homes.